 Medical Sensor Catalog

 Electronic systems in medical equipment, devices and probes rely on sensor signals as a basis for control activities, accurate diagnosis and treatment.
 TE Connectivity designs and manufactures sensors to exacting specifications for the rigors of medical applications, with ISO 13485 certification and FDA registration for various products.
 Our engineers provide full support of application-specific, standard and custom requirements, from product concept through manufacturing.
-Download the TE Sensor Solutions Medical Sensor Catalog (English).
+Download the TE Connectivity Sensors Medical Sensor Catalog (English).